hacknonym/Conitor/README.md

 ## Features !
 - Has **3 levels** of security
 	* No restrictions
-	* Block connections except Loopback, Firefox-ESR and Tor (Service/Browser)
+	* Block connections except Loopback, and your exceptions
 	* Block connections except Loopback
 - Kill the process in real time if the connection is not authorized
-- You can allow connections of your choice
+- You can allow connections of your choice (add them to the file authorized.txt)
 - You can change the level at any time
 - Automatic antivirus scan of downloaded files
 - Automatic antivirus scan of connected external devices